Landesarchiv-Thueringen/x-man/doc/Installation.md

 intermediate certificates to x-man.

-Copy certificates in PEM format with the file ending `.crt` to `server/data/ca-certificates` and rerun `docker compose build`.
+Copy certificates in PEM format with the file ending `.crt` to `data/ca-certificates` and rerun `docker compose up`.
 This allows you to remove the `TLS_INSECURE_SKIP_VERIFY` option for URLs that you provided certificates for.